ArthurSonzogni/chromiumos-platform2/cryptohome/docs/cryptohome_modernization_apis.md

     - *Note*: - By default this AuthSession is valid for 5 minutes from the time the session reaches an Authenticated State.
 ExtendAuthSession can be called to extend the session or StartAuthSession to start over.
+    - *Note*: - Running parallel operations on the same AuthSession auth_session_id is prohibited.
+This means that in order to run any dbus call on the session, you must wait for the previous call to finish.
+    - *Note*: - However, while there are no restrictions on operations for AuthSessions with different auth_session_id’s, there is also no guarantee of synchronized user state for AuthSessions with the same user.
+This is a current grey area for cryptohome.
 2. **InvalidateAuthSession** - This call is used to invalidate an AuthSession once the need for one no longer exists.
     - *Input*: auth_session_id - AuthSession to invalidate.